Skip to main content

 Open File

-The log_min_error_statement flag defines the minimum message severity level that are considered as an error statement.
+The log_min_error_statement flag defines the minimum message severity levels that are considered an error statement.
 Messages for error statements are logged with the SQL statement.
 Valid values include (from lowest to highest severity) DEBUG5, DEBUG4, DEBUG3, DEBUG2, DEBUG1, INFO, NOTICE, WARNING, ERROR, LOG, FATAL, and PANIC.
 Each severity level includes the subsequent levels mentioned above.
 Ensure a value of ERROR or stricter is set.

 ... see more